Porsche 944: 944

-In early 1989 before the release of the 944S2, Porsche upgraded the 944's engine from the 2.5 L four cylinder engine to a 2.7 L engine having a bore of 104 mm and stroke of 78.9 mm, with a rated power output of 165 PS (versus 160 PS for the 1988 2.5 L version) and a significant increase in torque.
+In early 1989, before the release of the 944S2, Porsche upgraded the 944's engine from the 2.5-liter four cylinder engine to a 2.7-liter engine having a bore of 104 mm and stroke of 78.9 mm, with a rated power output of 165 PS (versus 160 PS for the 1988 2.5-liter version) and a significant increase in torque.
 In addition to the increase in displacement, the new engine featured a siamesed-cylinder block design and a different cylinder head which incorporated larger valves.

 Callaway 944

 In 1983, American tuning company Callaway Cars began offering a turbocharged package for the US-Spec 944 in collaboration with Porsche.
 The standard 2.5 L straight-four engine was not suitable for forced induction because of the higher compression ratio of 9.5:1 which made the engine prone to failure when subject to forced induction along with the complex Bosch Motronic engine management system.
 Callaway engineers overcame this problem by increasing the volume of the engine's combustion chambers by milling away metal from both piston heads and chamber walls and by tweaking the Motronic system so it would ensure optimum fuel injection to the turbocharged engine along with installing their own Microfueler unit.
 This step was highly effective, but required disassembly of the entire engine, leading to the high cost of the package.
 The resulting engine's compression ratio was of 8.0:1 which was less than the standard engine but ensured linear power delivery.
 In order to ensure that there were no serious engine breakdowns, Callaway installed an ubiquitous internal waste gate recommending the use of 91-octane fuel in order for increased engine reliability.
 In addition to that, an IHI RHB6 turbocharger was installed on the right hand side of the engine along with a new free flow exhaust system incorporating a larger exhaust pipe for optimum performance.
 The small turbocharger eliminated turbo-lag thus ensuring linear levels of boost.
 The turbocharger produced 10 psi of boost, however a boost adjuster knob located on the dashboard was optional.
 With these modifications, the engine generated a power output of 284 hp at 6,000 rpm and 230 lbft at 4,000 rpm as opposed of the standard car's 143 hp at 5,500 rpm.
 Performance increased over the standard car as well, with a 0-60 mph acceleration time of 5.9 seconds and a top speed of 165 mph.
 Callaway quoted that the acceleration times would even be lower if the rev limiter was removed.
 Only 20 cars were produced making it one of the rarest Porsche 944s produced.